Leptodermic corrections to the TOV equations and nuclear astrophysics within the effective surface approximation: Modified TOV approach

-Figure~\ref{fig4} shows the pressure $P$ as function of the dimensionless density $y$ [panel (a)] and radial variable $r$ [panel (b)] through the density, $y((r-R)/a)$, at leading order over the parameter $a/R$; see Eq.~(60)$^\ast$ for the full pressure ($P$), Eq.~(61)$^\ast$ for the volume ($P_{\rm V}$), and Eq.~(62)$^\ast$ for the surface ($P_{\rm S}$) components of the pressure (Table~\ref{table-1} and Ref.~\cite{MS24}).
+Figure~\ref{fig4} shows the pressure $P$ as function of the dimensionless density $y$ [panel (a)] and radial variable $r$ [panel (b)] through the density, $y((r-R)/a)$, at leading order over the parameter $a/R$; see Eq.~(60)$^\ast$ for the full pressure ($P$), Eq.~(61)$^\ast$ for the volume ($P_{\rm V}$), and Eq.~(62)$^\ast$ for the surface ($P_{\rm S}$) components of the pressure (Table~\ref{table-1} and Ref.~\cite{MM24}).
 As seen from Fig.~\ref{fig4} (a), all pressures, $P$, $P_{\rm V}$ and $P_{\rm S}$, take zero value at $y=0$.
 The surface pressure, $P_{\rm S}$, takes zero value also asymptotically in the limit $y \rightarrow 1$, in contrast to the volume part, $P_{\rm V}$, as well as the total pressure $P$.
 The full dot shows the ES at $y=y^{}_0=1/3$ for the (i) case.
 As expected, the volume pressure $P_{\rm V}$ is monotonically increasing function of the density $y$.
 In Fig.~\ref{fig4} (b), the pressure $P(\rho(r))$ (solid line) has a typical leptodermic behavior with a relatively short thickness of the order of $a$, where the pressure decreases sharply from the almost constant asymptote inside of the system at $r \simg R-a$ to zero.
-Dashed red and dotted lines show the surface ($P_{\rm S}$) and volume ($P_{\rm V}$) components, respecively.
+Dashed red and dotted lines show the surface ($P_{\rm S}$) and volume ($P_{\rm V}$) components, respectively.
 Sum of these components is the total pressure $P$ with zero value at the ES because of the equilibrium; see the full point (ES) and arrow which present the effective surface and radius $R$, respectively.
+Taking the positive direction from the inner $(r<R)$ to outer $(r>R)$ region, one has a positive volume pressure $P_{\rm V}$ for any dense liquid drop.
+The surface capillary pressure $ P_{\rm S} $ is negative because there is a dense matter inside $(\rho \approx \overline{\rho} >0)$ and almost no stellar matter outside of the NS [$\rho$ tends exponentially to zero in the outer region $r>R$; see, e.g., Ref.~\cite{MM24}], i.e. $d\rho/dr <0$.
+Therefore, there is an opposite capillary force directed to the interrior of the system \cite{RW82,LLv6}.
+When the resulting pressure $P>0$, the system is expanded, and for $ P<0$ the liquid-drop system is compressed, in contrast to gas systems.
+All these macroscopic properties are directly proved analytically from the definition for the EoS, Eq.~(\ref{EoS}) for the pressure, Eq.~(\ref{satcond}) for the energy density per particle $W$ and explicit expressions (61)$^\ast$ for the volume $P_V$ and (62)$^\ast$ for the surface $P_S$ pressures; see Table \ref{table-1}.